 - Volunteers are asked to maintain a friendly attitude whenever they are on duty.
 Do not become emotionally involved with patients.
-In all cases, please use common sense. - Even though you may report to a specific supervisor in the area where you work, remember that all volunteers are under the general supervision of the Manager of Volunteer Services.

-- A good slogan to remember is: "When in doubt, ask."
-If you have any questions regarding your assignment, ask the Manager of Volunteer Services, or your immediate supervisor. - Doctors or Ministers in Patient's Rooms: Do not enter a patient's room if a doctor, priest, minister, or chaplain is in the room.
+In all cases, please use common sense. - Even though you may report to a specific supervisor in the area where you work, remember that all volunteers are under the general supervision of the Manager of Volunteer Services. - A good slogan to remember is: "When in doubt, ask."
+If you have any questions regarding your assignment, ask the Manager of Volunteer Services, or your immediate supervisor. - Children and Visitors: When volunteering, DO NOT bring children, relatives, or other visitors with you. - Doctors in Patient's Rooms: Do not enter a patient's room if a doctor is in the room.
 If one should enter while you are there, please leave promptly.
 You may return after they leave.